 - Predators and Prey: For K-3, this program focuses on the adaptations that help predators find and catch prey and that allow prey to protect themselves.
 Featuring “Fifi the Ferocious,” “Anaconda La Bamba,” I’m a Cheetah,” “I’m a Mako Shark,” and more.

 - Length: normally 45-50 minutes, but may be adjusted for particular ages

 - Recommended group size: <200 for pre-K to 1st grade, up to 200-300 for grades 2-6

-- IMPORTANT: There are different programs for the different grades so mixing pre-K or K with 4th and 5th is not recommended
+- IMPORTANT: There are different programs for the different grades so mixing pre-K or K with 4th and 5th is discouraged

 - No. of shows: normally 4 shows for a full-day and 2 shows for a half -day but Lucas is committed to making the date work for you and additional (but shortened) shows can be arranged.

-- Location: Libraries, cafetoriums, gyms, and theatres are all wonderful venues
+- Location: Performing arts centers/theaters are ideal but libraries, cafetoriums, and gyms are all wonderful venues too.

 - Tech needs: Nothing but an electrical outlet!
 Lucas provides his own mics, PA, projector and screen